EndPointCorp/end-point-blog/2023/02/migration-tips-and-tricks.md

 **Be careful about the vocabulary you use** with your customer.
 Your system and the legacy system probably deal with the same kinds of data, and do generally the same kinds of things.
-Of course, your software does it better than the old'n'busted mess you're replacing, but in order to be better, your software has to be different from what it's replacing.
+Of course, your software does it better than the old 'n' busted mess you're replacing, but in order to be better, your software has to be different from what it's replacing.
 Different software means different methods, different processes, and different concepts.
 You and your customer might use the same words to mean totally different things, and unless